how to gain muscle mass

 If after a month of training everything is the same, something is wrong.

-Of course, you don't need to write a 5-page diary per workout, but the more data you have, the more easily you can see where you can improve, where you are failing and where you are on track.
+Of course, you don't need to write a 5-page diary per workout, but the more data you have, the easier it is for you to see where you can improve, where you're failing and where you're on track.

 Cheat meals

-Cheat meals, garbage meals, garbage days, or whatever you name it.
+Cheat meals, junk meals, junk days, or whatever you call it.

-There are several approaches to this strategy, but it usually involves eating without restrictions, in a single meal, or in the case of trash day, for a whole day, without paying much attention to calories.
+There are several approaches to this strategy, but it usually involves eating without restrictions, in a single meal, or in the case of a junk day, for an entire day, without paying much attention to calories.

-These types of meals do not cause a big problem once a week, but they also do not bring much benefit beyond the psychological, especially in phases of muscle mass gain.
+This type of meal does not cause any major problems if eaten once a week, but it also does not bring much benefit beyond the psychological, especially in phases of gaining muscle mass.

-If you are having this type of meal every other day, prepare for garbage results.
+If you're eating these types of meals every other day, prepare for rubbish results.

-If your diet to gain muscle mass is costing you so much, and you have dreams during the night with more exotic foods, something is missing in your diet.
+If your diet to gain muscle mass is costing you so much, and you have dreams at night about more exotic foods, something is wrong with your diet.

 Calories